DannyMoerkerke/form-element-mixin/readme.md

 - `required`: whether the element is required
 - `validate-on-change`: whether the element should be validated on change, meaning when it's interacted with and the `blur` event fires
-- `custom-error-message`: shows a custom error message instead of the native error, enables styling of the error message
+- `custom-error-display`: shows a custom error message instead of the native error, enables styling of the error message
 - `data-valuemissing`: error message when the element is required and has no value
 - `data-typemismatch`: error message when the syntax of the data is not correct, for example when type is `email` but the value is not a valid email address